bmaupin/graylog-syslog-examples/log4j1/README.md

 - `<layout class="org.apache.log4j.EnhancedPatternLayout">`
     - This layout is necessary in order to use `%throwable` (see below)
 - `%d{yyyy-MM-dd'T'HH:mm:ss.SSSZ}`
-    - This date pattern can be parsed by Graylog without any additional configuration, including parsing the millisecond correctly.
+    - This date pattern can be parsed by Graylog without any additional configuration, including parsing the milliseconds correctly.
 - `%throwable`
     - If a log includes a stack trace, by default the syslog appender will send each line of the stack trace as a